kyle138/create-response-object/README.md

 # create-response-object
 NPM Module.
 A very, very tiny object creator for lambda-proxy responses.
-Right now I use it primarily for 200 an 400 responses with an optional message.
+Right now I use it primarily for 200 and 400 responses with an optional message.

 ## Install
 npm install --save create-response-object